 Appropriately formatting and styling content by following the guidance below will make content easier to read.
 It will make clear what information is intended to be read as a heading, table, graph, list, hyperlink, or what information an image or video is intending to convey.

 It will also enable assistive technologies (such as screen readers) to read content correctly.
-Content will be easier to customise, reformat and magnify enabling users to access content in a format that meets their needs, learning styles and that’s compatible with their personal devices (mobile phones, tablets etc.)
+Content will be easier to customise, reformat and magnify.
+This will enable users to access content in a format that meets their needs, learning styles, and that’s compatible with their personal devices (mobile phones, tablets etc.)

 Format headings appropriately